DongeunPaeng/moments/README.md

 When you submit form data with a POST request, that form data can be encoded in many ways.
 The default type for HTML forms is application/x-www-urlencoded.
 In this case, we need to use body-parser's urlencoded middleware to parse this data.

 Destructuring assignment makes life easier by replacing, for example, 'req.body.email' to just 'email' within a scope.

+_Day 4_</br>

+It seems like I have to use square brackets to join(?) another Schema to the Schema I'm building.
+For example, if I want to connect a User with his/her Comments, I have to write like this: comment: [{ type: mongoose.Schema.Types.ObjectId, ref: "Comment" }]